 Give your little one the opportunity to enjoy different learning environments such as the zoo, playdates, libraries, and/or museums

-Helping Your Child Grow: A Complete Parent Guide for Children Birth to Three Years (featured below); This guide is based on research about process, sequences, and long term consequences and benefits of early learning and development.
+Helping Your Child Grow: A Complete Parent Guide for Children Birth to Three Years (featured below); This guide, created by the State of Tennessee, is based on research about process, sequences, and long term consequences and benefits of early learning and development.
 Each section addresses the following areas of learning:

 Social/Emotional – The ability to develop relationships with others, to develop self awareness and self-confidence, and to understand and cope with feelings.